 Performance security acts as a safeguard against unsatisfactory performance or violation of contract agreement by the supplier on the contract.
 Performance security shall be solicited from all successful bidders.
-Ordinarily, performance security will be 5% of the value of the contract as stated in the bid document.
+Ordinarily, performance security will be 5% of the value of the goods purchased as stated in the bid document.
 Performance security may be furnished in form of an Account Payee Demand Draft/FDR/BG from a nationalized/ scheduled bank approved by RBI.
 The Performance Security to be given by the successful bidder will be dynamic. i.e it should be equal to the 5% value of the total quantity proposed to be procured and will be increased proportionately as and when more quantity orders are placed.
-The Performance Security needs to be submitted before supply order is give, Performance security is to be furnished within 15 days after notification of the award and it should remain valid for a period of 60 days beyond the date of completion of all contractual obligations of the supplier including warranty period.
+The Performance Security needs to be submitted before supply order is give, Performance security is to be furnished within 5 days after notification of the award and it should remain valid for a period of 60 days beyond the date of completion of all contractual obligations of the supplier including warranty period.

 Note: In case of breach of contract by the Supplier, the performance security will be forfeited.
 If theSupplier duly performs and completes the contract in all respects, the performance security will be returned to the Supplier without any interest.